sa-tre/satre-specification/docs/source/standard.md

 - {ref}`data management <standard_capability_data_management>`
 - {ref}`information security <standard_capability_information_security>`

-In addition to these capabilities, any organisation running a TRE will need to possess various {ref}`supporting capabilities <standard_capability_supporting>`, particularly around:
+In addition to these capabilities, any organisation running a TRE (TRE organisation) will need to possess various {ref}`supporting capabilities <standard_capability_supporting>`, particularly around:

 - legal requirements — particularly around data protection and contract management
 - relationship management — engagement with internal and external stakeholders as well as the wider public

-Finally, the organisation will need to consider different {ref}`roles <standard_capability_roles>` with which individuals might interact with the TRE.
+Finally, the TRE organisation will need to consider different {ref}`roles <standard_capability_roles>` with which individuals might interact with the TRE.

 There might be good reasons why any particular TRE does not possess one or more of the capabilities listed in this specification, but most TREs should aspire to meet them in the long-term.